railz-ai/railz-uikit/README.md

 `yarn link @railzai/railz-uikit-react`

-### Using the Docs Playground

-The Docs Playground is a Stencil application that uses the Accounting Data as a Service™-UIKit components.
-It is a great way to test your components locally.

-Two commands were created for this:

-- `dev:docs` - This will start the Docs Playground in development mode.
-This will watch for changes in the components and rebuild them automatically.

-- `dev:components` - This will build and watch for changes in the railz-components package.
-This is useful if you are working on the components and want to see the changes in the Docs Playground.

-Run both in different terminal tabs, and whenever you change something in `railz-components` or the `docs` packages, it will rebuild and update the docs.

-Furthermore, running the Docs Playground in development mode will show you an extra page (the "playground" page), that you can use to edit and play around with components to test them.

 ## Contributing

 The Accounting Data as a Service™ UIKit library and documentation are open to contributions.
 For more information, check